-We want to point first that the saints who bore this name understood that man’s true superiority lies not in rising above others, but in mastering Saint Richard of Chichester and doing the most good to those around him.
+The saints who bore this name understood that man’s actual superiority lies not in rising above others but in mastering Saint Richard of Chichester and doing the most good to those around him.

-Saint Richard of Chichester was a Christian bishop and was also considered to be King of England.
-Richard is a Saxon king who, on a pilgrimage to Rome to venerate the tombs of the holy apostles, died of a serious illness on 7 February 722 in the city of Lucca in Tuscany.
+Saint Richard of Chichester was a Christian bishop and was also considered to be the King of England.
+Richard is a Saxon king who, on a pilgrimage to Rome to venerate the tombs of the holy apostles, died of a severe illness on 7 February 722 in the city of Lucca in Tuscany.
 He had crossed France, crossed the Alps, and reached Lucca.
 Here he succeeded in founding an Order to assist and guide pilgrims.
-In the evening, the sound of bells ringing the Hail Mary came from their churches and also guided lost pilgrims.
+In the evening, bells ringing the Hail Mary came from their churches and taught lost pilgrims.

-The name Richard was probably formed from two Germanic words: Richi meaning lord, senior and hart = rough, tough, strong; together they denote the self-confident and ruthless master of those around him.
+The name Richard was probably formed from two Germanic words: Richi, meaning lord, senior, and hart = rough, challenging, and intense; together, they denote the self-confident and ruthless master of those around him.

 What was St Richard known for?

 As a fellow, St. Richard of Chichester lost his folks, who were vigorously paying off debtors at the hour of their demise.
-His more seasoned sibling was detained by English specialists to take care of the cash that his folks owned.
-Richard effectively cultivated his sibling’s property and was offered a large number of terrains and a phenomenal marriage upon his more established sibling’s delivery.
-Be that as it may, Richard had a calling and picked the brotherhood all things considered.
+English specialists detained his more seasoned sibling to take care of the cash that his folks owned.
+Richard effectively cultivated his sibling’s property and was offered many terrains and a phenomenal marriage upon his more established sibling’s delivery.
+Be that as it may, Richard had a calling and picked the brotherhood.

-Saint Richard is known for his legitimate preparation at Oxford while reading up for the brotherhood made him an imposing adversary when he was tested by the King of England for Richard’s commitment to the consideration of poor people and strong position against defilement inside the Church.
-St. Richard gave all that he needed to focus on the debilitated and neediness stricken and frequently performed mending wonders.
+Saint Richard is known for his legitimate preparation at Oxford while reading up for the brotherhood made him an imposing adversary when the King of England tested him for Richard’s commitment to the consideration of poor people and strong position against defilement inside the Church.
+Also, St. Richard gave all he needed to focus on the debilitated and neediness stricken and frequently performed mending wonders.